A well-kept violin will not only last longer, but it will also sound better. Keeping it in proper condition helps to

 15. Don’t Use Alcohol or Solvents During Cleaning

 Never attempt to clean your instrument with alcohol or any other type of liquid solvent.
 They strip away the varnish.
 Hot water can even harm the instrument.

 Stick to using a dry, soft cloth to regularly clean it.
 Wood polish made for violins may also help.
-Make sure to always use a separate cloth for cleaning a polishing, however.
+Make sure to always use a separate cloth for cleaning and polishing, however.

 If your violin breaks, never attempt to fix it yourself using store-bought glue.
 Violins are created with a unique animal hide glue.
 It allows the instrument to breathe in varying weather conditions.
 The best course of action is to head to your local luthier for repairs.